monero-ecosystem/outreach-docs/monero-outreach-docs/en/PSA/README.md

 # Monero Outreach PSA (Public Service Announcements) Translations

-You will find 3 folders.
+You will find 2 folders.

 1. files
-2. fonts
-3. headers
+2. headers

  - `headers` is the first folder you will have to open.
-Work the translations for the headers.
+Work the translations for the PSA_headers.
  - Inside the folder `files` you will find all the documents you will need to translate.
- - Inside `fonts` you will find the fonts you will need to work out the translation.